 What is the highest possible score on the ACT, and how rare is it to get one?
 Whether you're just now diving into your ACT prep or have been at it for a while, you're probably wondering what the best score is.
 In this guide, we'll explore the odds of earning the maximum ACT score and give you tips and advice for reaching it.

 What Is a Perfect ACT score?

 This 36 is a composite, or average, of your four subject area scores—English, Reading, Math, and Science.
 Each section is also scored on a scale of 1-36.
 (If you take the ACT with Writing, your essay will not affect your composite score.
 This means you can get a perfect 36 without earning a perfect essay score of 12.)

-The 36 points you can earn on each section are scaled scores, translated from your raw scores—aka the total amount of questions you get right on each section.
-(For more in-depth info about how each section is scored, see our article about how the ACT is scored.)
+The 36 points you can earn on each section are scaled scores, which are translated from your raw scores—that is, the total number of questions you get right on each ACT section.
+(For more information about how each ACT section is scored, see our article on ACT scoring.)

 If you're looking to be part of that 0.18%, keep reading to learn the raw ACT scores you'll need for each section—and why it's possible to get a perfect score without answering every single question correctly.